(Revised and updated from an earlier version.)

 Reason 5: You expect your baby to learn instantly.

 How long does it take you to learn something new?
 Do you instantly learn new skills on the first try?
 Remember, sleep training is teaching.
 You might not have intended to teach your baby to fall asleep in your arms or while feeding, but if that is how you always put your baby to sleep, then that is how he or she will learn to fall asleep.
 When you do any form of sleep training, you are teaching your child a new way of doing things, effectively teaching your baby to unlearn prior learning.

 We often hear from parents, “I tried that and it didn’t work.”
 We usually then ask, “did you do the same thing, for at least three nights in a row?”
 Many times the answer is no. It takes a child at least three consecutive nights of having a new experience before any learning will click.
 If you don’t get through at least four nights of being absolutely consistent, then you set your child up to fail.
 This is true even if the change you are trying to make is small.
 For example, if you try rocking your baby to sleep at bedtime rather than nursing to sleep, it will take your baby a long time to fall asleep (at least 40–60 minutes!) on the first couple of nights due to the change, and it will take at least three to four nights of the new experience before you will be able to tell if it is working.

 Overnight, working on sleep training for a solid hour or more is typical.
 And it's not a good idea to rapidly switch strategies.
 For this reason it’s important to plan ahead, research, choose carefully, and then feel good about the method of sleep training you’ve chosen for you and your baby.
 Oh, and did we mention, stick to the plan!

-We have dozens of free blogs and free webinars on our site to help set yourself and your child up for successful sleep at night.
-If you prefer a personalized approach, you can learn more about our one-on-one sleep consults and schedule one here.
+We have dozens of free articles and free webinars on our site to help set yourself and your child up for successful sleep at night.
+If you prefer a personalized approach, you can schedule a one-on-one sleep consult.